Common Challenges When Working with APIs and How to Overcome Them

 How to Overcome It:

-- Optimize API Calls: Minimize the number of API calls by batching requests or using bulk endpoints if available.
+- Optimize API Calls: Minimize the number of API requests by batching data or using bulk endpoints if available.

-- Use Asynchronous Requests: Implement asynchronous or non-blocking API calls to prevent your application from freezing while waiting for a response.
+- Use Asynchronous Requests: Implement asynchronous or non-blocking API calls to improve performance.

 - Monitor Performance: Use tools like New Relic or Datadog to monitor API response times and identify bottlenecks.